vmware-tanzu/velero/docs/cloud-provider-specifics.md

 #### Credentials and configuration

-When using Google Kubernetes Engine (GKE), be sure to make your current IAM user a cluster-admin.
+When using Google Kubernetes Engine (GKE), be sure to make your current IAM user a cluster-admin, since creating RBAC objects requires it.
 See [their docs][22] for more information.

 In the Ark root directory, run the following to first set up namespaces, RBAC, and other scaffolding:

 ```bash
 kubectl apply -f examples/common/00-prereqs.yaml